-Phase Referral Criteria Data Source

-Phase 1: • Youth 12-17, and FamLink Data (youth in QRTP,

-Beginning One of the following: length of stay, disproportionality,

-March 2025 Youth must be exiting placement region, placement of

-institutional or origin), Intensive Resources

-RFI process congregate Tracking log

-will begin care/Qualified

-Aug 2024 Residential Treatment

-Program

-(QRTP)/Children's Long-

-term Inpatient Program

-(CLIP) settings - prevent

-youth staying beyond

-clinical necessity, or

-Placement exceptions or

-night to night for 5 days

-or more, and

-No relative or suitable other

-person available, and

-BRS eligible, and

-Demonstrates a need for

-therapeutic services.

-Phase 2: Continue Phase 1 eligibility criteria Phase 1 FamLink data, Intensive

-Beginning and add: Resources Tracking log

-September Youth under 12 - family

-2025 member who desires

-(dependent therapeutic supports, and

-on Phase 1 No relative or suitable other

-completion) person available, and

-Youth BRS eligible and PTFC

-would prevent youth from

-entering institutional or

-congregate care/CLIP, and

-Demonstrates a need for

-therapeutic services.

-Phase 3: All of the Phase 1 and Phase 2 Phase 1 and 2 data.
-Data needs

-Beginning eligibility criteria identified in needs identified in first

-March 2026 Phase three begins when two phases.

-(Dependent capacity and need intersect and

-on Phase 2 program maintenance

-completion) occurring.

-Program evaluated for further

-growth and potential as child

-welfare needs evolve.
+Phase Referral Criteria Data Source Phase 1: Beginning March 2025 RFI process will begin Aug 2024 Youth 12-17, and One of the following: Youth must be exiting institutional or congregate care/Qualified Residential Treatment Program (QRTP)/Children's Longterm Inpatient Program (CLIP) settings - prevent youth staying beyond clinical necessity, or Placement exceptions or night to night for 5 days or more, and No relative or suitable other person available, and BRS eligible, and Demonstrates a need for therapeutic services.
+FamLink Data (youth in QRTP, length of stay, disproportionality, placement region, placement of origin), Intensive Resources Tracking log

+Phase 2: Beginning September 2025 (dependent on Phase 1 completion) Continue Phase 1 eligibility criteria and add: Youth under 12 - family member who desires therapeutic supports, and No relative or suitable other person available, and Youth BRS eligible and PTFC would prevent youth from entering institutional or congregate care/CLIP, and Demonstrates a need for Phase 1 FamLink data, Intensive Resources Tracking log Phase 3: Beginning March 2026 (Dependent on Phase 2 completion) therapeutic services.
+All of the Phase 1 and Phase 2 eligibility criteria Phase three begins when capacity and need intersect and program maintenance occurring.
+Program evaluated for further growth and potential as child welfare needs evolve.
+Phase 1 and 2 data.
+Data needs identified in first two phases.